-Chia seed pudding is one my go-to desserts.
+Chia seed pudding is one of my go-to desserts.
 It is so simple and easy to make and is so good for you!

 Some of my favorite toppings are a nice mix of sweet and salty, which pleases the palate along with offering a few different textures: